 National Golf Links of America - 14th - 393 yards

 The modified original 14th at NGLA has a tee shot that plays over the Sebonac Creek which runs along the right side of the hole up to the green.
+Depending on the tee position and player, the 14th can be a drivable hole.
+One of the toughest aspects of the 14th is the tee shot, the ground contours severely from left to right.
+Architect C.B.
 Macdonald was a chronic slicer of the golf ball which makes this design interesting.
 I would guess that Charlie lost quite a few golf balls in the creek right.
+The approach shot has a green that floats over the Sebonac Creek and has thin rim of bunkering.
+Bailing out to the right opens up the possibility of finding one of the nasty pot bunkers.

 Mid Ocean Club - 5th - 433 yards